pablitovicente/mqtt-load-generator/README.md

-# mqtt-benchmark
+# MQTT LOAD GENERATOR

-A very simple MQTT benchmark tool written in Go
+A very simple MQTT load generator tool written in Go.
+The tool will first establish all the connections to the target broker and only then start the publishing of messages.

-It's very light on resources as it is intended to be run multiple times to benchmark MQTT brokers and to easily generate multiple loads by simply running the command multiple times.
-Future iterations will switch to use Go routines instead of requiring multiple runs.

 ## Requirements